NEW YORK STATE DEPARTMENT OF HEALTH CERTIFIED MEDICAL RESPITE PROGRAM

 To be eligible for Medicaid waiver-funded medical respite services, a recipient must:

-• Qualify to receive Enhanced Health-Related Social Needs services (Enhanced HRSN services), as defined in the forthcoming SCN Operations Manual; and
+- Be screened using the Accountable Health Communities Social Needs Screening Tool and qualify to receive Enhanced Health-Related Social Needs services (Enhanced HRSN services), as defined in the SCN Operations Manual; and

-• Meet the clinical and social risk criteria for medical respite services as defined in the forthcoming SCN Operations Manual and authorized by the SCN.
+- Meet the clinical and social risk criteria for medical respite services as defined in the SCN Operations Manual and authorized by the SCN.

 REFERRAL PATHWAY